Uniform sampling in a structured branching population: Introduction

 The Many-to-One formula \eqref{eq:mto_intro} splits the behavior of the entire population into a term characterizing the growth of the population and a term characterizing the dynamic of the trait.
 This separation in two terms is the key to the study of the ancestral trait of a uniformly sampled individual.
 Indeed, we prove in Theorem \ref{th:grdpop}, that the auxiliary process describes the ancestral lineage of a sampled individual in a branching population at a fixed time when the initial population is large.
 More precisely, if we denote by $X^{U(t),\nu}$ the trait of a uniformly sampled individual from a population at time $t$ with initial distribution $\nu$ and if $\nu_n=\sum_{i=1}^n \delta_{X_i}$ where $X_i$ are i.i.d. random variables with law $\nu$, under some assumptions, we prove the following convergence in law:

 and $Y^{(t),\pi_t}$ denotes the auxiliary process with initial condition distributed as $\pi_t$.
 This result shows that the auxiliary process is the appropriate tool for the study of the trait along the ancestral lineage of a sampling.
-We notice in particular that the dependence on the trait of the average number of individuals in the population plays a crucial part in the creation of a bias.
+We notice in particular that the dependence of the average number of individuals in the population on the trait plays a crucial part in the creation of a bias.

 Finally, we refer the reader to \cite{marguet2017law} for results on the asymptotic behavior of the process of a sampling.
-In particular, under some assumptions ensuring the ergodicity of the auxiliary process, a law of large number for the empirical distribution of ancestral trajectories is proven.
+In particular, under some assumptions ensuring the ergodicity of the auxiliary process, a law of large numbers for the empirical distribution of ancestral trajectories is proven.
 The asymptotic behavior of the process of a sampling has already been studied in \cite{bansaye2011limit} in the case of a constant division rate and in \cite{cloez} in a spectral framework.

 \paragraph*{Outline.} Section \ref{existence} is devoted to the rigorous construction of our process.
 In Section \ref{sub:existence}, we first describe in detail the model and in Theorem \ref{th:existence}, we prove the existence and uniqueness of the branching process.
 Then, in Section \ref{sec:exdebut}, we introduce our three examples of cell division models: the size-structured model with linear or exponential growth and the parasite infection model.
 In Section \ref{sampling}, we detail the properties of the Markov process along the spine.
 In particular, in Theorem \ref{th:mto}, we prove the Many-to-One formula which describes the dynamic of a typical individual in the population.
 Finally, we give two other Many-to-One formulas, one for the dynamic of the whole tree in Proposition \ref{prop:mtotree} and an other one for the dynamic of a couple of traits in Proposition \ref{prop:mtoforksgene}.
 Section \ref{infiniteparticle} concerns the ancestral lineage of a uniform sampling at a fixed time in a large population.
 More precisely, in Theorem \ref{th:grdpop}, we prove the convergence \eqref{eq:conv_intro}.
 In Section \ref{sec:exfin}, we give explicitly the dynamic of the auxiliary process for our three examples of cell population models.
-Finally, in Section \ref{sec:other}, we give some useful comments on the model and some other examples.
+Finally, in Section \ref{sec:other}, we give some useful comments on the model and some additional examples.

 \paragraph*{Notation.}We use the classical Ulam-Harris-Neveu notation to identify each individual.
 Let

 The first individual is labeled by $\emptyset $.
 When an individual $u\in\mathcal{U}$ dies, its $K$ descendants are labeled $u1,\ldots ,uK$.
 If $u$ is an ancestor of $v$, we write $u\leq v$.